H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 Section 7.8 describes the most significant near-term architectural upgrade available: replacing the judge pipeline's `heuristic_contradiction_v1` pattern-matching with RAG-grounded factual verification wired through `jarvis-spiritual-rag` (port 8006) or `jarvis-gis-rag` (port 8004).
 This section is forward-looking — the implementation is not yet deployed — but the design is specified in sufficient detail to serve as a build specification.

----
+***

 ## 7.0 Overview and Scope

 This chapter describes the retrieval-augmented generation (RAG) infrastructure that binds Ms. Egeria Jarvis's language models to the semantic and spatial memory systems defined in earlier chapters.
 In the current deployment, language models are no longer queried "from scratch": they are constrained and informed by:

-- a Phase 1.45 semantic community memory step that prepends the top-5 most relevant `autonomous_learner` memories (21,181+ items) to every query before it reaches the LLM ensemble,
+- a Phase 1.45 semantic community memory step that prepends the top-5 most relevant `autonomous_learner` memories to every query before it reaches the LLM ensemble,
 - a text RAG service backed by a shared HTTP-exposed ChromaDB instance (host port 8002, container port 8000),
 - a `msjarvisgis`-coupled GIS RAG path for West Virginia features built on GBIM-derived spatial entities from the PostgreSQL `msjarvis` / `msjarvisgis` databases and `gis_wv_benefits`,
 - a **WV-biased multi-collection entangled retrieval path** (`jarvis-wv-entangled-gateway`, port 8010) providing `wv_entangled_context`-driven RAG,